Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 this claim.
 Both methods have proved to be very stable with similar computational times.
 For completeness, we choose to make available this implementation under the setting `rtype='Sharpe2'`.
-4. *Minimum Risk portfolio*.
+4. *Minimum risk portfolio*.
 This is the efficient portfolio with minimum risk (the most left limit of the *efficient frontier*).
 It is a common strategy among professional investor.
-This strategy is available under the setting `rtype='MinRisk'`.
+It is available under the setting `rtype='MinRisk'`.
 5. *Efficient portfolio with same risk as inverse-N*.
-This is the optimal portfolio that has the same risk as the *inverse-N* portfolio.
+This is the optimal portfolio that has the same risk as the equal weighted portfolio.
 For many investor this could be the preferred choices since its out-of-sample (back testing) performance can be compared directly against *inverse-N* portfolio.
 In the code this strategy is designated by setting `rtype='InvNrisk'`.